-Enterprise-grade DeFi and Smart Contracts blockchain built on Cosmos SDK
+Introducing Agoric network, the enterprise-grade DeFi and Smart Contracts blockchain built on Cosmos SDK

 - An Inter-chain Communications Protocol (a precursor to the Inter-Blockchain Communications protocol of Cosmos).

-- Electronic Rights Transfer Protocol (ERTP), a simple set of object APIs for expressing, transacting, and transferring a variety of digital rights between users and smart contracts.
+- Electronic Rights Transfer Protocol (ERTP), is a simple set of object APIs for expressing, transacting, and transferring a variety of digital rights between users and smart contracts.

 Interestingly, the object-based approach that the project has taken to smart contracts lets DeFi building blocks be directly reused.
 The smart contract framework sources existing technologies while providing a secure, stable infrastructure.
 Alpha was Agoric’s first step in actualizing an ecosystem of sophisticated components to build DApps or DeFi markets.